ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 6.You gain merit by doing things the community values

 Other concepts:
-7. Your own passkey - you have visibility into all project code, documentation, website, process: you can fix anything yourself.
+7. Your own passkey- you have visibility into all project code, documentation, website, process: you can fix anything yourself.
 8. Only know fellow committers by what they write (in mails or code)